-In 2019 the Ethics Committee received 2 reports of potential misconduct.
-None of the reports concerned corruption.
+In 2020 the Ethics Committee received 2 reports of potential misconduct.
+One of the reports concerned personal misconduct, the other working environment.
 Both cases have been investigated, actions have been taken and the cases are considered closed.
-Kitron is not in and has not been in any legal proceedings related to business ethics in 2019.
+Kitron is not in and has not been in any legal proceedings related to business ethics in 2020.

-Number of cases 2017 2018 2019
+Number of cases 2017 2018 2019 2020

-Reported 1 1 0
+Reported 1 1 0 2

-Sanctioned 0 0 0
+Sanctioned 0 0 0 1

-Table 7: Number of reported potential corruption cases and number of sanctioned cases
+Table 7Number of reported potential corruption cases and number of sanctioned cases